Heatblur-Simulations/f-4e-manual/src/systems/flight_controls/flight_controls.md

 between the two.
 A Trim Control is found on both sticks to provide force reduction and minor flight path correction in the pitch and roll axis.
 Weapons are deliverable through both a Trigger (for air to air missiles and the gun) and a Bomb Release Switch.
-Both positions carry a Nose Gear Steering Switch that doubles as a radar auto-acquisition control for the radar in visual range combat, and sensor focus control for video-directed air to ground weapons.
+Both sticks carry a Nose Gear Steering Switch that doubles as a radar auto-acquisition control for the radar in visual range combat, and sensor focus control for video-directed air to ground weapons.
 An Emergency Quick Release lever on each stick is available to immediately